elixirschool/elixirschool/posts/2021-11-18-til-cleaner-queries-with-ecto-map.md

 Repo.all(query)
 ```

-And getting back more data than we would care using, we can explicitly tell Ecto (and the DB) which columns we want it to return us:
+To avoid getting back more data than we need, we can explicitly tell Ecto (and the DB) which columns we want it to return us:

 ```elixir
 query = from p in Post, select: %{id: p.id, title: p.title, category_id: p.category_id}